Finglas: Sports

 The Rugby Union club Unidare RFC and the GAA club Erin's Isle are based in the area.
 Soccer clubs include Tolka Rovers F.C., Valley Park United, WFTA Football Club, Willows FC, Finglas Celtic FC, Rivermount Football Club and Beneavin F.C.

 Transport

 Finglas is served by a number of bus routes operated by Dublin Bus and Go-Ahead Ireland.
 These include the 23, 24, L89, F1, F2, F3, N2, N4, N6, 40D, 40E, & 220.
 The main route serving the area is the number F3 which runs between Charlestown Shopping Centre and Limekiln Avenue via Dublin city centre.
-A new route, the 40E, was also introduced from Tyrellstown to provide a direct link to the extended Luas Green Line in Broombridge.
-Other routes serving the area include the N4 which runs between Point Village to Blanchardstown, the 140 which runs to Rathmines via the city centre and the 83 which runs to Kimmage via Glasnevin and the city centre.
-It is also served by the 88N Nitelink service.
-Two Bus Éireann routes also serve Finglas, passing along the main Finglas Road, including the 103 from Duleek/Kilmoon Cross/Ashbourne to the city centre.
+The 40E was introduced from Tyrellstown to provide a direct link to the extended Luas Green Line in Broombridge.
+The 88N Nitelink service also serves the area.
+Two Bus Éireann routes serve Finglas, passing along the main Finglas Road, including the 103 from Duleek/Kilmoon Cross/Ashbourne to the city centre.